wandb/weave/docs/docs/guides/integrations/instructor.md

 Organizing experimentation is difficult when there are many moving pieces.
 By using the [`Model`](../core-types/models) class, you can capture and organize the experimental details of your app like your system prompt or the model you're using.
 This helps organize and compare different iterations of your app.

 In addition to versioning code and capturing inputs/outputs, [`Model`](../core-types/models)s capture structured parameters that control your application’s behavior, making it easy to find what parameters worked best.
-You can also use Weave Models with `serve`, and [`Evaluation`](../core-types/evaluations.md)s.
+You can also use Weave Models with `serve` (see below), and [`Evaluation`](../core-types/evaluations.md)s.

 In the example below, you can experiment with `PersonExtractor`.
 Every time you change one of these, you'll get a new _version_ of `PersonExtractor`.